 - Completion of all SUNY Poly graduation requirements for their specific BS or BA degree program.

-- Completion of medical school prerequisite courses with grades of “B” or better: Biology I and II, General Chemistry I and II, Organic Chemistry I, General Physics I and II, Biochemistry, (all science courses must include an in-person laboratory component), Psychology, Sociology, and Statistics.
+- Completion of medical school prerequisite courses with grades of “B” or better: Biology I and II, General Chemistry I and II, Organic Chemistry I, General Physics I and II, Biochemistry, (all science courses must include an in-person laboratory component), English Composition or Writing Course, English Elective, and Statistics.

 - Carry a minimum of twelve (12) credit hours each semester.